-For the fiscal years indicated below, the Fund paid the following fees to Fund Services for fund administration services (including fund accounting):
+For the fiscal years indicated below, the Predecessor Fund paid the following fees to the Fund's prior administrator for fund administration services (including fund accounting):

 Custodian

 Pursuant to a Custody Agreement between the Trust and U.S. Bank National Association, located at 1555 North RiverCenter Drive, Suite 302, Milwaukee, Wisconsin 53212 (the "Custodian"), the Custodian serves as the custodian of the Fund's assets, holds the Fund's portfolio securities in safekeeping, and keeps all necessary records and documents relating to its duties.
 The Custodian is compensated with an asset-based fee plus transaction fees and is reimbursed for out-of-pocket expenses.